-Prague, Czech Republic – Milos Zeman is widely known for his pro-Russian views and enthusiasm in sparking controversies.
-And the Czech President struck again.
+Prague, Czech Republic – Milos Zeman is widely known for his pro-Russian views and enthusiasm in sparking controversies, and the Czech President struck again, this time by condemning an intelligence report on Moscow’s espionage activities.

 Russian espionage intensifying in the Czech Republic